Unitary representations of cyclotomic rational Cherednik algebras: Introduction

+The theorem exhibits the set of parameters $c$ for which the module $L_c(\lambda^\bullet)$ is unitary as a semi-linear subset of the parameter space.
+At first sight it might seem to require an analysis of an unmanageable number of inequalities and equalities, but it is a practical computational tool: in Section \ref{classical type} we will deduce the classification theorem of \cite{EtSt} from it, and use it to explicitly compute the unitary spectrum of each $L_c(\lambda^\bullet)$ for Weyl groups of classical type.

+With Theorems \ref{diag thm} and \ref{unitary thm} in hand, the natural next step is the calculation of the Kazhdan-Lusztig polynomials for all unitary representations $L_c(\lambda^\bullet)$.
+Using Dirac cohomology and the Hodge decomposition theorem from \cite{HuWo} (c.f. \cite{Ciu}) coupled with our character formula in Theorem \ref{diag thm} should produce a combinatorial algorithm (much faster than the usual linear algebra using canonical bases) based on jeu de taquin for computing these KL polynomials.
+We expect that in fact this algorithm simplifies greatly; in the type A case this simplification should prove the formula for the Betti numbers of the $k$-equals ideal conjectured in \cite{BGS}.

 T. Suzuki remarks that in the type A case, the unitary modules correspond to integrable modules and the diagonalizable modules correspond to the \emph{admissible} modules of Kac and Wakimoto via the Arakawa-Suzuki functor.
 We do not know the analogs of this coincidence for the groups $G(r,p,n)$, though it should be interesting to compare our results with those of Varagnolo and Vasserot, \cite{VaVa}.

-We remark that the version of Clifford theory that appears in the last section of \cite{Gri2} allows one to deduce analogous results for the groups $G(r,p,n)$ when $n>2$.
-This paper therefore completes the classification of unitary modules in category $O_c$ for the Cherednik algebras attached to classical Weyl groups.
+Finally, we remark that the version of Clifford theory that appears in the last section of \cite{Gri2} allows one to deduce analogous results for the groups $G(r,p,n)$ when $n>2$.

-Finally, P. Etingof conjectures that the restrictions of unitary modules (resp., diagonalizable) modules remain unitary (resp., diagonalizable).
-Our results support this conjecture.